-Meet the team who will be working on the fieldwork and blue carbon numbers for Seychelles’ Seagrass Meadows.
+Meet the team have been working on the fieldwork and blue carbon numbers for Seychelles’ seagrass meadows.

 Name: Dr. Gwilym Rowlands

 Project role: Principal Investigator / Earth Observation Scientist